mmamaev/timeboard/doc/source/data_model.rst

 Now the base unit has to be a common divisor of all workshift durations which is one hour.
 (Technically, it also can be two hours, which does not make the case any simpler, so we will stick to the more natural one-hour clocking.)

 This case cannot be elegantly handled by workshifts bound to base units.
-This way we would end up, for any day, not with three workshifts of 10, 8 and 6 hours long but with a succession of 24 one-hour workshifts of which either 10, 8 or 6 consecutive ones will be labeled as "on duty".
+This way we would end up, for any day, not with three workshifts of 10, 8 and 6 hours long but with a succession of 24 one-hour workshifts of which either 10, 8 or 6 consecutive ones will be labeled on-duty.
 Creating meaningful work schedules and performing calculations for such timeline would be a rather cumbersome challenge.
 Therefore we have to decouple workshifts from base units and create the timeline where individual workshifts have durations of 10, 8, and 6 base units in the repeating pattern.

 Having said that, while in many cases a workshift will coincide with a base unit, these entities have different purposes.